momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 This document has no IANA actions.

 # Implementation Status
-TODO: write this part and mail Bind.
+TODO: write this part and mail BIND.

 Bind has an WIP branch.